rvsmooth/archutils/README.md

 This is a WIP repository (although all scripts are functional), for installation of my [dotfiles](https://github.com/rvsmooth/dotfiles).

-**These are intended to be used in Arch Linux or its derivatives.**

 ## Information

 Scripts under `personal/` will not be executed automatically and are optional.